 - Maybe the X.X.X.5 is the only one in NY and others are not even close?

 - Or maybe the sample data we’ve got is wrong and the actual location for all is in Ontario, California or even Texas?

-The final conclusion depend on which data source can be trusted the most?
+The final conclusion depends on which data source can be trusted the most.
 Considering there are limited tools to prioritise data sources, the existing IP Geolocation service providers often end up guessing.

 Their motto: Any guess is a good guess!

 If we happen to obtain more evidence data points from nearby address entries, it would likely improve our confidence, but only if the data support one of the leading guess options.

 However, if the data is controversial, it can make geolocation estimation extremely challenging.
 What if we have further evidence from address X.X.X.128 from Toronto, Canada, dated just a couple of days before?
 Would this address have moved from Canada to the US recently or just a part of the block or are we facing an error somewhere?

 This is another complex issue – data granulation.
 IP addresses are usually deployed in blocks.
 The larger blocks are better for global routing.
 If blocks are too small, the world’s routing table substantially expands and the routers can eventually face memory overflow errors.
 Therefore, IP Geolocation services can logically assume that some consecutive sequences of IP addresses are likely to share reasonable geographical proximity.